cloudmesh-community/book/chapters/in/ai-rest.md

 **Step-1:**

+Note: This step is an optional step and has been included to illustrate downloading data from Azure cloud storage.
+In order to replicate this step, Azure storage account and credentials are required along with installation of Azure client libraries.

-Training and test datasets can be downloaded from the Azure storage container using the Azure blob storage client libraries.
+As mentioned reviously, training and test datasets are uploaded to Azure blob storage which can be downloaded using the Azure blob storage client libraries.
 Credentials and the container name will be read from a yaml file via the Cloudmesh.config utility.

-Note: This step illustrates downloading data from Azure blob storage, please refer to cloudmesh/cm manual for more details in order to replicate this step.

 ```python